-As at 31 December 2019, the Group had \$5,170 million of goodwill as a result of acquisitions.
+As at 31 December 2020, the Group had \$5,323 million of goodwill as a result of acquisitions.

-We focused on this area as management makes significant judgement in estimating future cash flows in undertaking its annual goodwill impairment assessment.
+We focused on this area as management makes significant judgements in estimating future cash flows when undertaking its annual goodwill impairment assessment.